 What is a phoenix company?

 A phoenix company typically arises when a person trades a new company under the same or a similar name to an insolvent company.
 In doing so, the new company uses the insolvent company’s assets and management, but it leaves the insolvent company’s liabilities behind.

-What is the restriction and who does it apply to?
+What is the restriction on using the name of an insolvent company and who does it apply to?

 The restriction was implemented to prevent the unjust use of phoenix companies and to protect the public from being misled into dealing with a new business, thinking that they are still dealing with the insolvent company.

-The section restricts anyone acting as a director or shadow director during the 12 months before an insolvent company is placed into insolvent liquidation from:
+Anyone acting as a director or shadow director during the 12 months before an insolvent company is placed into insolvent liquidation is restricted from:

 - being a director of any company known by a prohibited name;

-- directly or in being concerned or taking part in the promotion, formation or management of such a company; or
+- directly or indirectly concerned or taking part in the promotion, formation or management of such a company; or

 - directly or indirectly concerned or taking part in the carrying on of a business that is carried on under a prohibited name.

-The restriction lasts for 5 years from the date of insolvent liquidation, unless one of the exceptions applies.
+The restriction lasts for five years from the date of insolvent liquidation, unless one of the exceptions applies.